-- Biofeedback, conjoint therapy, hypnotherapy, milieu therapy, and interpretation/preparation of reports; - Charges for completion of reports or forms; - Charges for interest on unpaid balances; - Charges for missed or canceled appointments; - Charges for mailings, faxes, emails or any other communication to or from a hospital or covered provider; - Custodial care; - Infant formula unless administered through a tube as the sole source of nutrition; - Medical Marijuana; - Massage Therapy;
+- Biofeedback, conjoint therapy, hypnotherapy, milieu therapy, and interpretation/preparation of reports; - Charges for completion of reports or forms; - Charges for interest on unpaid balances; - Charges for missed or canceled appointments; - Charges for mailings, faxes, emails or any other communication to or from a hospital or covered provider; - Custodial care: - Formula unless administered through a tube as the sole source of nutrition; - Medical Marijuana; - Massage Therapy;

 - Mutually exclusive procedures.
 These are procedures that are not typically provided to you on the same date of service; - "Never Events" are errors in patient care that can and should be prevented.
 We will follow the policy of the Centers for Medicare and Medicaid Service (CMS).
 The Plan will not cover care that falls under these policies.
-For additional information, visit www.cms.gov, enter Never Events into Search; - Non-medical services such as social services, recreational, educational and visual; - Non-surgical treatment of temporomandibular joint (TMJ) dysfunction including dental appliances, study models, splints and other devices: - Over-the-counter supplemental feedings, and nutritional and electrolyte supplements; - Physical, Occupational or Speech therapy and other medical charges for services related to developmental delay; - Prescriptions for compound powders that have no clinical value; - Sales tax for durable medical equipment; - Sales tax, shipping and handling for other than durable medical equipment; - Select allergy testing, see Section 5(a); - Services, drugs or supplies not specifically listed as covered; and - Treatment for learning disabilities, developmental delay and mental retardation; - The Plan does not cover research costs related to conducting the clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes.
+For additional information, visit www.cms.gov, enter Never Events into Search; - Non-medical services such as social services, recreational, educational and visual; - Non-surgical treatment of temporomandibular joint (TMJ) dysfunction including dental appliances, study models, splints and other devices: - Over-the-counter supplemental feedings, and nutritional and electrolyte supplements; - Physical, Occupational or Speech therapy and other medical charges for services related to developmental delay.
+If a temporary developmental delay related to a short-term illness or injury occurs, coverage will be subject to normal Plan provisions; - Prescriptions for compound powders that have no clinical value; - Sales tax for durable medical equipment; - Sales tax, shipping and handling for other than durable medical equipment; - Select allergy testing, see Section 5(a); - Services, drugs or supplies not specifically listed as covered; and - Treatment for learning disabilities, Developmental Delay and mental retardation; - The Plan does not cover research costs related to conducting the clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes.